PathwayCommons/guide/_datasets/TCGA_Ovarian_Cancer/process-data.md

 </div>

 ## <a href="#opportunitiesChallenges" name="opportunitiesChallenges">II.
 Opportunities and challenges</a>
-It's a simple question: What genes are expressed differently between two biological 'states'?
+It's a simple question: What genes are expressed differently between two biological states?
 In basic research it is common to assess how a treatment modifies expression *in vitro* relative to controls.
 In a translational context one often desires to determine how expression evolves over the course of a pathology.
-While microarrays were the tool of choice for parallel measurement of thousands of transcripts, in the last decade it has been usurped by the opportunities provided by deep sequencing technologies.
-Nevertheless, RNA-seq technologies come with their unique set of experimental, technical and data analysis challenges.
+While microarrays paved the way for rapid, inexpensive measurements of thousands of transcripts, in the last decade it has been usurped by deep sequencing technologies.
+As always, RNA-seq technologies come with their unique set of experimental, technical and data analysis challenges.

 Using high-throughput sequencing technology to analyze the abundance of RNA species has several advantages over hybridization-based methods such as microarrays (Wang 2009).
-RNA-seq methods provide insight into alternative splicing, transcriptional initiation and termination sites, post-transcriptional modification and discovery of novel RNA species.
+RNA-seq methods can provide unprecedented insight into alternative splicing, transcriptional initiation and termination, post-transcriptional modification and novel  RNA species.
 From a technical standpoint, the method is unparalleled with respect to measurement noise, sensitivity, dynamic range and reproducibility.
-Sequencing methods provide discrete counts of mapped RNA species and depending on the conditions, may report abundances down to 1 transcript per cell.
+The discrete counts arising from sequencing methods are more intuitive than fluorescence intensities.
+Depending on the conditions, sequencing sensitivity can approach 1 transcript per cell.
 With great power, however, comes great responsibility.

 ### Normalization

-RNA-seq appeared in the latter-half of the 2000s (Kim 2007).
-There was hope that, unlike microarrays, RNA-seq might *'capture transriptional dynamics across different tissues or conditions without sophisticated normalization of data sets'* (Wang 2009).
+RNA-seq made its debut in the latter-half of the 2000s (Kim 2007) and the hope was that, unlike microarrays, it might *'capture transriptional dynamics across different tissues or conditions without sophisticated normalization of data sets'* (Wang 2009).
 As is often the case, a flood of initial excitement and widespread adoption has given way to more nuanced discussions concerning sources of error, bias and reproducibility (Oshlack 2010, Li 2014).
-Indeed, even as late as 2010 there was not a rigorous analysis of methodology developed for RNA deep sequencing.
-Software packages have been developed alongside publications in an attempt to encapsulate and standardize approaches to control for unwanted bias.
-Here we direct our attention to those biases that arise in differential expression analysis.
+Even as late as 2010 a rigorous analysis of methodology had not yet been developed for RNA deep sequencing.
+Software packages emerging alongside publications have attempted to encapsulate and standardize approaches that control for various sources of 'error'.
+Here we expand upon the nature of such errors particularly as they relate to analysis of differential expression.

 ### Statistical models

-Our overarching goal is to assess genes for differential expression.
-In practice, we will apply a hypothesis test and calculate the probability of the observed difference in counts between subtypes assuming there is no difference between subtypes.
+In practice, assessing differential expression entails a hypothesis test that calculates the probability of an observed difference in RNA species counts between groups/subtypes assuming no association between subtypes.
 Statistical concepts are introduced into this process in order to provide a more explicit and rigorous basis for modeling variability and [hypothesis testing]({{ site.baseurl }}/primers/statistics/multiple_testing/#hypothesisTestingErrors/).
-Unlike microarrays which provide continuous measures of light intensity associated with labelled nucleic acids, deep sequencing produces discrete or 'digital' counts of mapped reads and are better described by a distinct set of statistical models.
-We focus our discussion on the statistical models and approaches relevant to differential expression testing.
+Unlike microarrays which provide continuous measures of fluorescence intensity associated with labelled nucleic acids, deep sequencing produces discrete counts better described by a distinct set of statistical models.

 ## <a href="#rnaSequencing" name="rnaSequencing">III.
 RNA sequencing</a>

-We review some RNA-seq concepts and terminology that will be necessary for a detailed discussion of data normalization.
-The TCGA ovarian cancer RNA sequencing was performed using the Illumina platform and for that reason we focus on their technology.
+This section includes a very brief review of RNA-seq concepts and terminology that will be a basis for discussion of data normalization.
+TCGA HGS-OvCa RNA-seq was performed using the Illumina platform and for that reason we focus on their technology.

 > *A detailed discussion of RNA-seq is beyond the scope of this section.
 We refer the reader to the [RNA-seqlopedia](http://rnaseq.uoregon.edu/), a rich web resource for all things RNA-sequencing related.*